bshlgrs/consciousness/version-for-report/report.md

     -  If experience_of(A, WF) is a quale Q, then WS contains the ExperienceFact corresponding to A experiencing Q.
         - This means that for Jeff to be having an illusion of the world being red, Jeff must be experiencing red.

-The code for this is somewhat hard to read.
+The result of this is that the agent thinks that it's concievable that one might have an illusion of the world being a particular color, and it's concievable that one might have an illusion of *someone else* seeing a particular color, but it's not logically possible to have an illusion of your own conscious experience.

 ## Obstacles

-There are a bunch of things that it would be nice if my agent could prove, but which I think are very hard to make with Z3, the theorem prover I’m using, and I don’t know if they’re possible with any currently available theorem prover.
+There are a bunch of things that it would be nice if my agent could reason about, but which I think are very hard or impossible to express with Z3, the theorem prover I’m using, and I don’t know if they’re possible with any currently available theorem prover.

 ### Communication

+It's hard to express ideas about the limitations of communication between agents.
 For example, "No matter what question I ask you, we’ll never be able to know if we’re having the same experience of red", which is a reasonably good description of ineffability, is *really hard* to express and prove.

 Here’s what’s hard about it: